Created on: 25th October 2018

 Whether we are in for an extreme winter of snow and deep freezes, or something a little milder, it’s always good to have some backup plans, just in case...

 When was the last time you had your heating, system checked out?
-Having a once-over check might cost a few pounds to your business, but if the heating fails and you have to call out for an emergency job in the middle of winter, then this could be extremely costly, and might also mean sending employees home until it is fixed.
+Having a once-over check might cost a hundred pounds to your business, but if the heating fails and you have to call out for an emergency job in the middle of winter, then this could be into the thousands of pounds, and could also mean sending employees home until it is fixed.
 Stay ahead of the game and get things checked out well in advance.
 Additional freestanding heaters might also be a good idea to bring into the office, in case some employees require extra heating around their desks than others.

 Frozen pipes are most likely to burst in very cold weather when offices are left empty i.e. over a weekend or during the Christmas holidays.
 Even when no one is in the office, try to keep central heating running at a minimum of 12C-15C if a freeze is forecast.
 Try to leave doors open throughout the office space to allow warmer air to circulate around the building and reach pipes in adjacent walls.